CSAllenISDClassroom/scheduling-app-model-magicpizzaboxes/Functionality.md

 class, make sure the correct possible period was highlighted and make sure the class doesn't create any conflicts.

+Success:
+* Warning elicting a schedule conflict (if neccesary)
+* Classes and corresponding periods correctly displayed

+Fail:
+* No errors shown for schedule conflicts with Steam, Athletics, etc.
+* Incorrect classes/periods shown

 ## More App Accessibility
 ### Functionality
 Our website will be mobile friendly.
 We will also ensure that all